oguerrer/ppi4hc/README.md

 # Human Capital Expenditure and Its Effectiveness on Multi-Programme Coverage: A Policy Prioritization Investigation [data and code repository]

-### Authors: Omar A. Guerrero<sup>1</sup>, Daniele Guariso<sup>1</sup>, and Gonzalo Castañeda<sup>2</sup>
+### Authors: Omar A. Guerrero<sup>1</sup>, Daniele Guariso<sup>2</sup>, Gonzalo Castañeda<sup>3</sup>, and Michael Weber<sup>4</sup>

-<sup>1</sup> The Alan Turing Institute, London
+<sup>1</sup> University of Helsinki
+<sup>2</sup> Euro-Mediterranean Center on Climate Change

-<sup>2</sup> Centro de Investigación y Docencia Económicas (CIDE), Mexico City
+<sup>3</sup> Centro de Investigación y Docencia Económicas (CIDE), Mexico City
+<sup>4</sup> The World Bank

 ## Description
-This repository contains the code and data to replicate the analysis performed in the report with the same title.
+This repository contains the code and data to replicate the analysis performed in the Workd Bank Working Paper titled: *Human Capital Expenditure and Its Effectiveness on Multi-Programme Coverage: A Policy Prioritization Investigation*.
-These outputs are part of work commissioned by the <a href="https://www.worldbank.org/en/publication/human-capital" target="_blank">World Bank Human Capital Project</a> to improve our understanding of the multidimensional and interconnected impact of public spending across various dimensions of human capital development.
-The study focuses in Mexico as its social policy regulator, CONEVAL, provides a comprehensive dataset of highly granular government programs with expenditure amounts and outcome indicators across time.
-The analysis uses the <a href="https://policypriority.org" target="_blank">Policy Priority Inference (PPI)</a> framework to model the connections between expenditure and performance.
+The analysis makes use of the <a href="https://policypriority.org" target="_blank">Policy Priority Inference (PPI)</a> framework to model connections between government expenditure and target indicator coverage in Mexico between 2016 and 2022.
-The report presents various types of analysis that aim at identifying potential opportunities and challenges in coordinating expenditure strategies that aim at improving Mexico's stock of human capital.
+The paper presents various types of analysis that aim at identifying potential opportunities and challenges in coordinating expenditure strategies that aim at improving Mexico's stock of human capital.

+## Paper abstract
+*This paper uses AI-enhanced agent computing to determine how to allocate budgetary resources within a large set of heterogeneous government programs targeting human capital.
+Our approach considers essential features of the budget allocation process: multidimensionality, interdependencies between policy issues, and the political economy of public officials' collective action.
+We use highly disaggregated Mexican data covering the 2016-2022 period across 49 human capital programs of the federal government and focus on how expenditure affects program coverage (the proportion of the population with a public problem and who has access to various government benefits to mitigate those problems) in the short run.
+We answer the following research questions: how sensitive is program coverage to changes in public expenditure?; what are the structural bottlenecks behind poor coverage response?; and what are the optimal budgetary allocations that could boost the performance of a multidimensional objective function?*

 ## The structure
 The repository is organized into three folders: